Help prevent tooth pain, decay, and gum disease to keep your mouth healthy.

-Let’s look at 5 tips that our dentists recommend you follow when caring for your dental implants.
+Let’s look at 5 tips that our dentists recommend you follow when caring for dental implants.

 After you receive dental implants, you’ll want to switch over to a soft toothbrush and sensitive cleaning products if you haven’t already.
 These items will prevent any discomfort that may occur and allow for easier oral care.

 Nylon toothbrushes work great as the bristles are flexible and gentle on your dental implants.
-Toothbrushes containing hard bristles can scratch the surface of your implants.
-Any type of metal instrument used for cleaning should be avoided as well.
+Toothbrushes containing hard bristles can scratch the surface of your implants so these and any type of metal instrument used for cleaning should be avoided.

 Try to also stay away from any toothpaste or mouthwash that is abrasive.
-Products of this nature can cause discomfort and intense flavors can result in an uncomfortable mouth feeling.
+Products of this nature, like charcoal or whitening toothpastes, can cause discomfort and intense flavors can result in an uncomfortable mouth feeling.

 Even with dental implants, you should continue to brush your teeth at least twice a day as well as floss daily.
 It’s actually more important to floss after you have received dental implants due to possible plaque accumulation.